How to blog consistently. That is the question!

-Communicating with your customers about your business and how you can help them is something that needs to be done consistently.
+Consistent blogging is key to communicating with your customers about your business and how you can help them with your services.

-There are many ways to deliver long form content to your customers, including podcasts, blogs and videos, though each has their own challenges.
+There are many ways to deliver long-form content to your customers, including podcasts, blogs and videos, though each has its own challenges.